 Here at Eagle, May saw a decent increase in demand from our clients, with about 5% more orders than April.
 When we look at our billable hours we continuing a strong recovery, but mirror the economy with a long slow road back to pre-recession times.

-The GTA (Greater Toronto Area) continues as a hot market and we are seeing all of the attributes of that kind of market. (a) Clients who are slow to make an offer are losing their candidates, (b) good candidates are picking and choosing between offers and (c) we are starting to see ex-contractors who took full time jobs during the recession testing the contract market again.
+The GTA(Greater Toronto Area) continues as a hot market and we are seeing all of the attributes of that kind of market. (a) Clients who are slow to make an offer are losing their candidates, (b) good candidates are picking and choosing between offers and (c) we are starting to see ex-contractors who took full time jobs during the recession testing the contract market again.
 The demand is high across the professions and clients want both full time AND contract staff.
 Banking and insurance sectors are probably among the hottest, with the telcos close on their heels.
 We are also seeing increased demand in retail and the system integrators with the mining sector hot too.
-This changing market can be a tough time for clients as they realise that costs are increasing and in order to get the top candidates they can’t afford to take their time with hiring decisions.
+This changing market can be a tough time for clients as they realize that costs are increasing and in order to get the top candidates they can’t afford to take their time with hiring decisions.
 One area that is not so hot is government, with a pending election in Ontario there is a sense of “status quo”.

 In Western Canada, we are seeing a renewed investment in technology systems to meet pent up demand and we are also seeing a strong demand for finance professionals to catch up on some of the regulatory and other project needs of the last couple of years.
 We don’t yet see ‘help wanted” on every street corner (like we did pre-recession), but we are headed that way for sure!
 This again creates a clash as clients try to hold firm on rates and great candidates have multiple job offers to choose from.
 As we go through this transition from a “cold market” to a “hot market” there is that strange period where “in demand’ people are scarce but there are still good people looking for work.
 One of the biggest factors that impact whether companies get the resources they want is how quickly they make an offer when they find a candidate that they like… with multiple opportunities on the go, strong candidates do not last long on the market.
 Business analysts continue to be the one skill set that could be singled out as almost universally in demand; PM’s would be a close second.
 The impact of oil and gas companies spending also extends to Saskatchewan and its economy continues to perform well.
 Among the other Western cities Edmonton is probably the next busiest after Calgary, with some “life” in Vancouver and Regina.
 Most other markets are improving, but would not be considered “hot”.
 Demand is relatively strong across the Western provincial governments, with Alberta (Edmonton) and BC the most active.